tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Controller.
 The Slice-Flow Aggregate may be preconfigured, created on demand, or modified dynamically.

-## Path Placement over NRP Topology {#PathPlacement}
+## Path Placement over NRP Filter Topology {#PathPlacement}

 Depending on the underlying network technology, the paths are selected in the network in order to best deliver the SLOs for the different services carried by the Slice-Flow Aggregate.
-The path placement function (carried on ingress node or by a controller) is performed on the Policy Filtered Topology that is selected to support the Slice-Flow Aggregate.
+The path placement function (carried on ingress node or by a controller) is performed on the Filter Topology that is selected to support the Slice-Flow Aggregate.

-Note that this step may indicate the need to increase the capacity of the underlying Policy Filter Topology or to create a new Policy Filter Topology.
+Note that this step may indicate the need to increase the capacity of the underlying Filter Topology or to create a new Filter Topology.